5um17/wp-extended-search/readme.txt

 2.0 went through code refactoring and major feature updates.
 Please make a complete site backup before upgrading.

 == Changelog ==

+= 2.0.3 - 2021-08-04 =
+* Fixed search issue in WC settings > Advanced tab
+* Fixed fatal error with WP 5.8 on new widget screen (Still not compatible with block-based widgets.)

 = 2.0.2 - 2021-04-11 =
 * Fixed issue with WooCommerce pages.